ai/size-limit/README.md

      title="Size Limit logo by Anton Lovchikov" width="120" height="178">

 Size Limit is a linter for your JS application or library performance.
-It calculates the real cost of your JS for end-users and throws an error if the cost exceeds the limit.
+It calculates the real cost of your JS for end users and throws an error if the cost exceeds the limit.

-* Size Limit calculate the **time**, which browser need to **download** and **execute** your JS.
-It’s much more accurate and understandable metric compare to size in bytes.
+* Size Limit calculates **the time** it would take a browser **to download and execute** your JS.
+Time is a much more accurate and understandable metric compared to the size in bytes.
-* Size Limit counts the cost including **all dependencies and polyfills** which is used in your JS.
+* Size Limit calculations include **all dependencies and polyfills** used in your JS.
-* You can add Size Limit to **Travis CI**, **Circle CI**, etc and set the limit.
-  If pull request will add a massive dependency, CI will show an error.
+* Add Size Limit to **Travis CI**, **Circle CI**, or another CI system to know if a pull request adds a massive dependency.

 <p align="center">
   <img src="./img/example.png" alt="Size Limit example"
        width="738" height="434">
 </p>

-With `--why` Size Limit can tell you *why* your library has this size and show the real cost of all your internal dependencies.
+With `--why`, Size Limit can tell you *why* your library has this size and show the real cost of all your internal dependencies.

 <p align="center">